-You think you’d like to feed raw?
+You don’t have to be rich to feed a raw diet to your dog, or be near a specialty shop.
 Look no further than your local grocery store.

 Potential benefits of feeding a raw diet to your dog include:

 - Healthier skin

 - Less gas